 This study was given favorable ethical opinion for conduct by the University Research Ethics Committee.
-The survey used in this study was piloted with five PhD students from the University of Reading Meteorology Department.
+The survey used in this study was piloted with five doctoral students from the University of Reading Meteorology Department.
 The survey was distributed once the delegates arrived.
-The delegates were informed that participation was entirely voluntary, however every delegate participated.
-Respondents were given approximately 45 minutes to complete the survey.
+The delegates were informed that participation was entirely voluntary; however, every delegate participated in the survey.
+Respondents were given approximately 45 min to complete the survey.
 After they had completed the survey, there were a series of presentations from operations specialists and researchers discussing current challenges and recent advances in volcanic ash forecasting and observations.
 At the end of the day, there was an open group discussion about forecasting and communicating uncertainty of volcanic ash in aviation.

-The survey consisted of four sections: low-, medium-, and high-risk flight decisions across three different graphic types; drawing no-fly zones onto four volcanic ash forecasts; four flight decisions given conflicting information; and sociodemographic information.
-The four sections were presented in the same order for each respondent, however the order of the graphics or forecasts were randomized within each section.
+The survey consisted of four sections: low-, medium-, and high-risk flight decisions across three different graphic types: drawing no-fly zones onto four volcanic ash forecasts, four flight decisions giving conflicting information, and sociodemographic information.
+The four sections were presented in the same order for each respondent; however, the order of the graphics or forecasts was randomized within each section.